wompscode/phdt/README.md

 ﻿# phdt
 **PH**oebe's **D**isk **T**ester
+*heads up*: On large volumes, it will use a lot of CPU because lots of Tasks are created.
+I should probably limit how many tasks run at once.

 You should probably just use [h2testw](https://h2testw.org/).
 I just got bored and wanted to make something, and I got an SSD from CeX, so I had an excuse to make this.
 This does not tell you read/write speed, and only will tell you if your drive corrupts stuff at a certain point.